stevencurtis/SwiftCoding/CharlesExample/README.md

 # Conclusion
-Charles is a great way of changing responses
+Charles is a great way of mocking a response,

  If you've any questions, comments or suggestions please hit me up on [Twitter](https://twitter.com/stevenpcurtis)